Jbleezy/BO2-Reimagined/README.md

 * Lethal grenade hint string no longer displays "ammo" after purchasing

 ## Mystery Box
+* Players will now get every weapon they can before getting duplicates
 * Decreased weapon pickup time from 12 seconds to 9 seconds
 * Moves to new location instantly
 * Special sound no longer plays when obtaining the Ray Gun